 In order to assess an application for a vocational education licence, an expert assessment of the curriculum group is conducted.
 The substantive assessment of the curriculum is performed by the Vocational Education Curriculum Centre of Foundation Innove.
 The Curriculum Centre checks the compliance of the curriculum with the requirements provided for by legislation.
 Foundation Innove and the Ministry have the right to request more precise data from the educational institution in question.
 The applicant is notified of any deficiencies through the e-mail given at the application form.

 The Foundation Innove forwards the assessment results to the Ministry’s External Evaluation Department.

 Issuing educational or activity licences

-An education licence is sent to the applicant’s address indicated in the application by registered post.
+An education licence is sent to the applicant’s e-mail address indicated in the application.
 The activity licence will be sent to the applicant’s e-mail address indicated in the application.
 The owner of a hobby school is sent the Minister’s directive regarding the registration of the hobby school to the owner’s address indicated on the application.
 The curricula of vocational education institutions are registered in the Estonian Education Information System (EHIS).